alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

 ```

+What the preceding choices do:

-1. “Classify next audio clip” menu option will run single inference on the next in line.
+1. Classify next audio clip: Runs a single inference on the next in line.

-2. “Classify audio clip at chosen index” menu option will run inference on the chosen audio clip.
+2. Classify audio clip at chosen index: Runs inference on the chosen audio clip.

-    > **Note:** Please make sure to select audio clip index in the range of supplied audio clips during application build.
+    > **Note:** Please make sure to select audio clip index within the range of supplied audio clips during application
-    By default, pre-built application has 4 files, indexes from 0 to 3.
+    > build.
+By default, a pre-built application has four files, with indexes from `0` to `3`.

-3. “Run ... on all” menu option triggers sequential inference executions on all built-in .
+3. Run ... on all: Triggers sequential inference executions on all built-in applications.

-4. “Show NN model info” menu option prints information about model data type, input and output tensor sizes:
+4. Show NN model info: Prints information about the model data type, input, and output, tensor sizes:

     ```log
     INFO - uTFL version: 2.5.0
     INFO - Model info:
     INFO - Model INPUT tensors:
     INFO -  tensor type is INT8
     INFO -  tensor occupies 1024 bytes with dimensions INFO -    0:   1
     INFO -    1:  32
     INFO -    2:  32
     INFO -    3:   1
     INFO - Quant dimension: 0
     INFO - Scale[0] = 0.192437
     INFO - ZeroPoint[0] = 11
     INFO - Model OUTPUT tensors:
     INFO -  tensor type is INT8
     INFO -  tensor occupies 8 bytes with dimensions INFO -    0:   1
     INFO -    1:   8
     INFO - Quant dimension: 0
     INFO - Scale[0] = 0.048891
     INFO - ZeroPoint[0] = -30
     INFO - Activation buffer (a.k.a tensor arena) size used: 198016 INFO - Number of operators: 1
     INFO -  Operator 0: ethos-u
     ```

-5. “List” menu option prints a list of pair ... indexes - the original filenames embedded in the application:
+5. List: Prints a list of pair ... indexes.
+The original filenames are embedded in the application, like so:

     ```log
     INFO - List of Files: